 On October 21, 2005, the client filed an application with the Bankruptcy Court to authorize the retention of the Company during the bankruptcy process.
 In connection with the application, new financial terms and conditions of the engagement contracts, including billing terms and rates for the Company's services, were negotiated and agreed to with the client and certain other interested parties retroactive to July 5, 2005 pursuant to a new engagement contract that superseded the original contracts.
 At a hearing held on October 28, 2005, the Bankruptcy Court approved on an interim basis the Company's retention based on these agreed upon terms.
 On December 14, 2005, the Bankruptcy Court approved the Company's retention on a permanent basis.
 The client emerged from bankruptcy on August 30, 2007.
 Objections have been filed to the Company's final fee application.
-The United States Trustee (the "Trustee") has objected to the fees earned by the Company between November 9, 2006 and November 27, 2006. which total approximately \$0.1 million.
+The United States Trustee (the "Trustee") has objected to the fees earned by the Company between November 9, 2006 and November 27, 2006, which total approximately \$0.1 million.
 The Trustee has also argued that damages should not necessarily be limited to that amount, without specifying any other amount which the Trustee would like to see disallowed.
 In addition, a general objection was filed by the plaintiff in the litigation discussed in note "15.
 Commitments, Contingencies and Guarantees" in order to protect its rights.
-The plaintiff seeks either a deferral of any final ruling on the Company's final fee application or a court order expressly reserving all rights with respect to claims that are or might be raised in the litigation.
-A hearing on the final fee application is scheduled to be held during the first quarter of 2008.
+The plaintiff seeks either a deferral of any final ruling on the Company's final fee application is scheduled to be held during the first quarter of 2008.
 Additional information regarding this litigation is included in note "15.
 Commitments, Contingencies and Guarantees."

 The accompanying consolidated financial statements reflect the effects of the new financial terms and conditions approved by the Bankruptcy Court.
 The change in financial terms approved by the Bankruptcy Court on December 14, 2005 resulted in \$0.6 million, \$2.2 million and \$2.1 million less revenues than the amounts provided for under the original terms of the interim management contract for the years ended December 31, 2007, 2006 and 2005, respectively.
-The results for the years ended December 31, 2007, 2006 and 2005, totaling approximately \$0.5 million, \$0.6 million and \$0.9 million, respectively, associated with the bankruptcy process.
+The results for the years ended December 31, 2007, 2006 and 2005 also reflect legal and related costs totaling approximately \$0.5 million, \$0.6 million and \$0.9 million, respectively, associated with the bankruptcy process.